Emergency & Protective Services

 • Power Outages

 Putting together your emergency plan does not have to be a difficult task.
-The Government of Canada has more information on how to prepare for an emergency
+The Government of Canada has more information on how to prepare for an emergency.
+Tips for planning:

 1. Identify escape routes from your home and your neighborhood.